 A NEW (THREE-POINTED) STAR

 Initial reviews of the Mercedes 230SL were generally positive.
-It probably helped that contemporary critics were not overly attached to either of the W113’s predecessors; the press had always been at best lukewarm about the 190SL and there was a general acknowledgement that whatever its pedigree, the 300SL was past its sell-by date.
+It probably helped that contemporary critics were not overly attached to either of the W113’s predecessors; the press had always been at best lukewarm about the 190SL and there was a general acknowledgment that whatever its pedigree, the 300SL was past its sell-by date.

 Except for the Pagoda hardtop, which provoked a few strong reactions both pro and con, many early reviewers politely sidestepped judgment of the 230SL’s aesthetic virtues while praising its well-trimmed interior and high standard of fit and finish.
 Similarly evaded was the matter of the SL’s middling acceleration, usually deflected with praise of the car’s roadholding and ability to maintain high average speeds without fuss.